CBN’ll retain high interest rates to tame inflation — Cardoso

 Cardoso’s stance is in sharp contrast with his predecessor Godwin Emefiele, who oversaw an inflation crisis in Nigeria as the central bank regularly printed money to fund government deficits beyond the 5 per cent limit permitted by law.

-He stated: “Let’s face it: for a long period, the CBN did not embrace orthodox monetary policies.
+He stated: “Let’s face it: for a long period of time, the CBN did not embrace orthodox monetary policies.
 We want to go back to using an orthodox method, and it will take us to where we want to go.
 The apex bank has been reoriented to focus on price and monetary stability.”

 Recall that the monetary policy rate was hiked by 400 and 200 basis points in February and March respectively, which lifted the key lending rate to 24.75 per cent.